BitBelle/JS-Practice/AsynchronousProgramming/README.md

     * `resolve` - When the asynchronous operation finishes successfully
     * `reject` - If there is an error during the operation.

+A promise object has the following internal properties:

+1. state: This property can have the following values,

+    * *pending* - When the execution starts.

+    * *fulfilled* - When the promise resolves successfully.

+    * *rejected* - When the promise rejects.

+2. result: This property can have the following values,

+    * *undefined* - Initially, when the state value is `pending`.

+    * *value* - When the promise is resolved(value).

+    * *error* - When the promise is rejected.

+A promise that has resolved or rejected is called *settled*

 **Example 1:**

 ```javascript